RefPerSys/RefPerSys/README.md

 Binary modules are conventionally named `generated/__rps_*.so`, see in our `GNUmakefile` the line around comment `**generated binary modules`

+See our shell script `build-plugin.sh` to understand compiling conventions in binary modules or plugins.
+In particular, if the first fifty (50) lines of a generated C++ file contain - probably inside a comment - @RPSCOMPILEFLAGS= that is used to compile the plugin.
+If they contain @RPSLIBES= that is used to link the plugin.

 ## Building and dependencies.

 The [build automation](https://en.wikipedia.org/wiki/Build_automation)